 As all ecommerce companies should, Glossier engages with its customers via email newsletters and social media, encouraging their customers to share product pics and selfies using branded hashtags.

 One such hashtag is #nofilterjustglossier, where customers post selfies wearing Glossier products.
-Glossier then takes social interaction a step further by not only liking the posts, but also featuring top picks in their email newsletters.
+Glossier then takes social interaction a step further by not only liking the posts but also featuring top picks in their email newsletters.

-By encouraging user-generated content (UGC) and even featuring them as part of their official brand in emails, Glossier turns their customers into brand ambassadors.
+By encouraging user-generated content (UGC) and even featuring it as part of their official brand in emails, Glossier turns their customers into brand ambassadors.
 Shoppers are encouraged to look at their own lives and see how they fit into the Glossier brand.
 By doing so, they become active contributors instead of passive consumers.

 By using ITG as part focus group, part potential customer list, and part promotional platform, Glossier was able to transition legions of ITG fans into Glossier brand advocates.
-More importantly, Glossier had the advantage of understanding how to use content to build engagement and loyalty with their customers from Day One.
+More importantly, Glossier had the advantage of understanding how to use content to build engagement and loyalty with their customers from day one.

 All of this makes customers feel like they have a personal stake in Glossier, because they are so visibly a part of the brand.
 This enhances every customer experience and interaction, and builds loyalty in ways that feel genuine to the consumer.

 Did you find this useful?
 Share it on social media.

 ReSci is a team of marketers and data scientists on a mission to democratize AI.
 We make powerful recommendations and predictions accessible to brands.